Is Chrome OS a Linux Distribution?

 Some in the Linux community have criticised Chrome OS as not being a “normal” or “traditional” Linux distribution.
 This is true in the sense that traditional Linux distros generally provide more customization and the ability to install a wide variety of software and desktop environments.
 However, Chrome OS’s simplistic, restrictive nature, does not mean that it is not a Linux distro.

 Others criticise Google’s Chrome OS as proprietary and not developed in the open.
-It is true that Chrome OS contains proprietary software (Flash Player, binary drivers and some Google apps), but most Linux distros include some closed source software.
+It is true that Chrome OS contains proprietary software (Google Play Services, binary drivers and some Google apps), but most Linux distros include some closed source software.
 Chromium OS, the base of Chome OS, is developed in the open with all the source code published online and licensed under open source licenses.
 You can download and compile the entire OS yourself.
 Watch this video to see how Google developers are working with the greater Linux community to develop Chromium OS in an open fashion.